Overview

 By default, buf curl

-will try the latest and most appropriate server reflection protocol and then fallback to other
+tries the latest and most appropriate server reflection protocol and then falls back to other protocols if necessary.

 - grpc-v1: This corresponds to version "v1" of the gRPC server reflection service (source).
 This is the preferred version and is attempted first.